keriganmarketing/medlicense/user/pages/04.licensure-information/01.state-licensure-requirements/24.district-of-columbia/state.md

 step3: 3+
 usmle: '7'
 visible: false
-googletitle: 'District of Columbia Licensure Requirements'
+googletitle: 'District of Columbia Medical License Service'
-googledesc: 'With the DC Med Board we are experiencing licensing times 90 to 160 days depending on whether a Physician is a Domestic or Foreign Medical School Graduate.
-The time it takes to obtain a DC Medical License will be determined by who is assigned to your file by the DC Medical Board.'
+googledesc: 'District of Columbia Medical License Service for Physicians seeking to expedite the Board Licensure process when they apply to the DC Medical Board'
 twitterenable: true
 twittercardoptions: summary
 twittershareimg: /home/medlicense-social-card.jpg
 twittertitle: 'District of Columbia Licensure Requirements'
 twitterdescription: 'With the DC Med Board we are experiencing licensing times 90 to 160 days depending on whether a Physician is a Domestic or Foreign Medical School Graduate.
 The time it takes to obtain a DC Medical License will be determined by who is assigned to your file by the DC Medical Board.'
 articleenabled: false
-musiceventenabled: false
 orgaenabled: false
 orga:
     ratingValue: 2.5
 orgaratingenabled: false
-eventenabled: false
-personenabled: false
-musicalbumenabled: false
-productenabled: false
-product:
-    ratingValue: 2.5
-restaurantenabled: false
-restaurant:
-    acceptsReservations: 'yes'
-    priceRange: $
 facebookenable: true
 facebooktitle: 'District of Columbia Licensure Requirements'
 facebookdesc: 'With the DC Med Board we are experiencing licensing times 90 to 160 days depending on whether a Physician is a Domestic or Foreign Medical School Graduate.
 The time it takes to obtain a DC Medical License will be determined by who is assigned to your file by the DC Medical Board.'